 How to calculate QSR

-After any exemptions and the available nil rate band (NRB) (£0 - £325,000) have been deducted from the death estate, IHT is charged at a rate of 40%.
+After any reliefs, exemptions and the available nil rate band (£0 - £325,000) have been deducted from the deceased’s death estate, inheritance tax (IHT) is usually charged at 40%.
 QSR is then applied to reduce the tax liability, and is calculated using the following formula:

-IHT paid previously is the amount of inheritance tax paid on the original transfer, this is then multiplied by the relevant percentage.
+IHT paid previously is the amount of IHT paid on the original transfer; this is then multiplied by the relevant percentage.

-The % depends on the number of years between the date of the transfer to the recipient and their death:
+The relevant % depends on the number of years between the date of the transfer to the deceased, and their death:

 - 100% if death was within one year of the original transfer

 - 60% within three years

 - 20% within five years

 The increase in estate is the amount the deceased’s estate is increased by because of the original transfer.
 Increase in estate + IHT paid previously is that same figure plus the IHT paid in respect of that transfer.

 You are acting for the deceased who inherited an asset before they died valued at £100,000 in January 2023.
 IHT at 40% was charged in respect of the asset.
 This increased the value of the estate from £3,500,000 to £3,600,000.